Alexandermafi/git_for_dummies/README.md

 # Git for Dummies

-A guide on how to use git commands in Mac's terminal (command line), instructions mostly apply to PC as well.
-Commands in git and terminal (command line) will be explained and presented to provide insight into what can be done.
+A guide on how to use Git commands in the terminal (the command line).
+Commands in Git and the terminal line will be explained and presented to provide insight into what can be done.
 The guide will use a factory metaphor to give Industrial Engineering and Management students the opportunity to understand git from a more familiar perspective.

 [1.
 Factory Metaphor - industrial engineering student perspective]